Bronchology · Stent

 • Imminent atelectasis

-• After laser photoresection, cryotherapy or electrocautery, to maintain airway patency
+• Following laser photoresection, cryotherapy or electrocautery, to maintain airway patency

 • Bronchial stenosis

-• Post-infectious stenoses (tuberculosis, histoplasmosis with mediastinal fibrosis, herpes virus, diphtheria)
+• Post-infectious stenosis (tuberculosis, histoplasmosis with mediastinal fibrosis, herpes virus, diphtheria)

 • Post-traumatic stenosis